Daniel Grassl: 2023–2024 season: Suspension from competition

 Grassl withdrew from his planned events and did not compete during the 2023–2024 season.
 In September, he returned to Italy and began training with Edoardo De Bernardis.
 In December, it was reported that the Italian Anti-Doping Prosecutor's Office had requested a two-year suspension for Grassl, as he had missed three anti-doping control tests.
 Grassl said that he had made unintentional mistakes in updating his location in the system for anti-doping testing.

-2024–2025 season
+2024–2025 season: Return to competition

 Grassl medaled at both his Grand Prix events: 2024 NHK Trophy and 2024 Finlandia Trophy, taking a silver and bronze, respectively.
 He qualified for the 2024–25 Grand Prix of Figure Skating Final where he finished fourth.
 Grassl said that he didn’t have any expectations coming into this event.
 “I was just surprised and happy to be here and that was the main thing for me,” he said.
 “Being here was already a big goal.”